 Many small businesses believe that because of their size, hackers aren’t interested in them, preferring instead to target big businesses with lots of customer and banking information.
 In the not-too-distant past this might have been true, but hacking methods today are quite different; automated attacks can scour the Internet for unsecured computers with minimal effort on the behalf of the cybercriminals behind the attacks.
 Once compromised, a computer can be mined for its sensitive information, infected with malware that will spread, and even be put into service as part of a botnet – a remotely-controlled network of computers used to infect other machines.

 Most businesses recognize that they need to do something to protect themselves and the sensitive information their computers hold.
 Traditionally, this has taken the form of erecting defense mechanisms designed to keep the bad guys out.
 Firewalls, spam blockers, and antivirus software do provide layers of protection against intrusion, but they do little to protect data once an attacker inevitably breaks through those defenses.
-Make no mistake – the volume and variety of threats out there have changed the risk of being hacked from “if” to “when.”
+Make no mistake – the volume and variety of threats out there change the risk of being hacked from “if” to “when.”

 What Cyber Attacks Look Like Today